 In the 2012 Olympic Games Anna won Bronze in the team sprint with Kaarle McCulloch and later Gold after an exciting photo finish and with a great tactical display over her long-time arch rival Victoria Pendleton of Britain in what now is one of the most iconic battles of those games.

 In the 2010 Delhi Commonwealth Games, Anna won a record 3 gold medals and set 3 new Commonwealth Records along the way.
 Apart from this, she has many other accomplishments to her credit including being awarded the Order of Australia medal at the age of 20, and being the first woman to win Gold for Australia in track cycling at the Olympics.
-She is also the winner of Australian Cyclist of the Year - 2008, 2012, People's Choice Cyclist of the Year -2008 and 2011 nudging out Cadel Evans in the year he won Australia a maiden Tour De France Victory, AIS Athlete of the Year - 2007 and 2011, and Australian Elite Female Track Cyclist of the Year - 2004, 2006, 2007, 2008,2009, 2010, 2011 and 2012.
+She is also the winner of Australian Cyclist of the Year - 2008, 2012, People's Choice Cyclist of the Year -2008 and 2011 nudging out Cadel Evans in the year he won Australia a maiden Tour De France Victory, AIS Athlete of the Year - 2007 and 2011, and Australian Elite Female Track Cyclist of the Year - 2004, 2006, 2007, 2008,2009, 2010, 2011, 2012, and 2016.

 Anna launched into the track cycling world scene in 2004 when she claimed her maiden world title in the 500m time trial at the world championships held in Melbourne, aged 20.
 Just a few months later, she went on to claim her first Olympic gold in Athens in the 500m time trial - also becoming the first woman in the world to break the 34-second barrier claiming the World and Olympic record in the process - and won bronze in the sprint.
 One of her most remarkable achievements was her silver medal in the sprint at the Beijing Olympics in 2008 - Australia's only cycling medal of the Games - just seven months after she broke her neck in a horrific crash at a World Cup meet in Los Angeles.
 Her spirit of sportsmanship, her never say quit attitude, her passion and focus on the goal and her dedication and hard work - are the hallmarks that define her as a champion and a winner.

 Anna is an author having written her own biography 'The Anna Meares Story - The fighting spirit of a champion' and she is an accomplished speaker having given numerous talks about sportsmanship, success and the power of the mind over body.
 "Success is not about staying un-defeated" she says soberly "It's about how you handle the defeats - that's what makes a true champion - on the track and off it".